Pet Shop Puppies: Buying a Puppy From a Pet Store

-You've emptied one cage, yes – which creates demand for another puppy to be born to fill that cage.
-Even if YOU are lucky and YOUR puppy turns out "okay", a large percentage of the others will not, and YOU helped provide the incentive for them to be born by buying the one who came before them.
+You've emptied one cage, yes – but that creates demand for another puppy to be born to fill that cage.
+Even if you get lucky and YOUR puppy turns out "okay", a large percentage of the others will not.
+And you provided the incentive for them to be born by buying the one who came before them.

 So what seems like a simple, isolated purchase actually contributes to:

-- The misery of female dogs who spend their lives in a cage, being bred again and again so people will have a "quick and convenient" source from which to buy.
+- The misery of the female dogs who will spend their lives in a small cage, being bred again and again so people will have a "quick and convenient" source from which to buy.

-- The misery of future puppies born with health and temperament problems.
+- The misery of the puppies born with health and temperament problems.

-When you buy one of those cute puppies in the pet shop, you buy more than the puppy.
-You buy the budding physical, behavioral, and health problems created by the bad genes passed on by untested parents whom you never get to see or evaluate.
-And you feed a profit-hungry industry that's doing a lot of harm to innocent creatures.
+I hope you can see that when you buy one of those cute puppies in the pet shop, you buy more than the puppy.
+You buy potential physical, behavioral, and health problems, and you feed a profit-hungry industry that is harming innocent creatures.
+Just something to think about.

 Everything you need to know about buying a puppy